rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2021/february.md

 #### Improvements
 * **Quickly search log lines around a specific log line**

-    * The rapyuta.io platform allows you to quickly find log lines around a particular log line and eliminates the need of setting the date and time frame .For more information, [click here](/developer-guide/tooling-automation/logging/deployment-logs).
+     The rapyuta.io platform allows you to quickly find log lines around a particular log line.
+For more information, [click here](/developer-guide/tooling-automation/logging/deployment-logs).